danielsobrado/ainovelprompter/README.md

 1.  **Initial Setup**:
     *   In the "Prompt Generation" tab, define your task types (e.g., "Write Next Chapter," "Revise Chapter") by clicking the edit icon next to the "Task Type" selector.
     *   Add sample chapters for style reference via the "Sample Chapters" selector and its edit icon.
     *   Set up your "Rules," "Characters," "Locations," and "Codex" entries using their respective selectors and edit icons.
-All these are saved locally.
+All these are saved locally with complete version history.
 2.  **Creating a Prompt**:
     *   Select your desired "Task Type."
     *   Input content into the "Story Beats," "Previous Chapter," and "Future Notes" tabs.